 A few of the stages resemble Gradius levels, but for the most part, they include an assortment of futuristic bases.
 The most memorable is a bit darker than most Konami games, with a dark red background, insect enemies, and demonic skulls that suggests you’ve entered an outer space version of Hell.
 The level boss is a gigantic, green, sleeping human head, whose defenses are fairly weak, suggesting it’s the final boss, per Gradius standards.
 And yet, once you inflict enough damage, it opens its eyes, the screen blinks… and all of a sudden, you’re flying in an asteroid field, complemented with dream-like music.
 The head thing is supposed to be a warp mechanism, but it’s all very trippy.

 In this asteroid level, you’re constantly assaulted by gigantic laser beams from an enemy far off screen.
 You can dodge these by hiding behind asteroids, which shield part of the blast.
 The theme of this stage was reused for Thunder Cross II, which remains the only tangible connection between the games.

 Like many of Konami’s other MSX shooters, the music utilizes Konami’s SCC sound chip, so the instruments sound particularly rich.
 Compositionally, it’s also brilliant, with some catchy level tunes and one of the most foreboding boss themes Konami has every composed.
-One of the composers is Tsuyoshi Sekito, who later did the music for Einhander, another shooter with a fantastic soundtrack.
+One of the composers is Tsuyoshi Sekito, who later worked on Square’s Brave Fencer Musashi.

 Compared to other Konami shooters, Space Manbow isn’t too difficult, but the checkpoint system is harsher than normal.
 They’re very sparse, with typically only one in the middle of the level, and some stages seem long due to the relatively slow scrolling speed, so it takes a bit of time to recover lost ground.